-Natural gas is marketed as a clean energy source.
-But the reality is very different than the marketing.
+Natural gas is marketed as a clean energy source, but the reality is very different than the marketing.
 Natural gas is a highly polluting fossil fuel.
-Its impacts include:

 The burning of fossil fuels releases carbon dioxide into the atmosphere, increasing CO2 levels, trapping heat, and contributing to global climate change.

 - While natural gas is a cleaner burning resource than coal and liquid petroleum, it still emits a large amount of carbon into the atmosphere in the form of both CO2 and methane.

 - CO2 is released during combustion, the process used to generate electricity.

 - Methane is leaked in large quantities during extraction and transport of natural gas.
 Methane is a greenhouse gas that is about is about 87 time more potent than CO2 over a 20 year period (1).